TUESDAY, JUNE 9

-On Wednesday, the House will meet at 11:00 a.m. for legislative business.
-First votes expected: 12:30 p.m.
-Last votes expected: 4:30 p.m.
+On Tuesday, the House will meet at 10:00 a.m. for morning hour and noon for legislative business.
+First votes expected: 1:30 p.m.
+Last votes expected: 6:30 p.m.

 Legislation that may be Considered: